ChoiZ/dotfiles/README.md

  */
 ```

-Create a .gitattributes file in your repos
+Create a ".gitattributes" file in your repos like:

 ```bash
 *.css filter=rcs-keywords